-- Heading: it provides the sequence number - Line: sequence number of the working in the face program - i: the box is checked in case of construct working - the box shows the primary colour associated to the working, according to the kind of working (points, setup, profile segment) or operation code - Working optimization flag (optional).
+- Heading: it provides the sequence number - 🗗: it graphically displays the face where the working is programmed.
+Moving the mouse pointer over the icon, a tooltip with the face number appears - Line: sequence number of the working in the face program - the box is checked in case of construct working - E: the box shows the primary colour associated to the working, according to the kind of working (points, setup, profile segment) or operation code - ^(w) working optimization flag (optional).
 The flag interpretation depends on the single application.
 A single box can be enabled or disabled or, using the commands of the contextual menu, the user can enable or disable more boxes.
-The field is the only one that can be modified in the table. - Working: description text of the working - G..X..Y..Z: it displays the ASCII name of the working, the application point and the technology assignments (machine, group, head, spindle, diameter, technological priority).
+The field is the only one that can be modified in the table. - Working: description text of the working - G.X.Y.Z: it displays the ASCII name of the working, the application point and the technology assignments (machine, group, head, spindle, diameter, technological priority).